Banina94/wasteOfTime/README.md

 Here's how we could interpret it in this abstract, non-physical context:
 	• Abstract "Gravity-like" Term: The term c2⋅EMinput​(1+eΛ) could be arbitrarily declared as our abstract stand-in for "mass-energy contribution influenced by some large-scale abstract parameter Λ." In this "abstract world," the Minput could represent an abstract "gravitational mass" or simply a large energy contribution that dominates at large scales, reminiscent of classical relativistic energy.
 The Λ parameter, in this abstract sense, acts as a "blending factor" that adjusts this macro-scale contribution.
 	• Abstract "Quantum-like" Term: The term 2(iℏ∂t​Ψ(x,t)−V(x,t)Ψ(x,t)−ℏ2∂2x​∂2x​Ψ(x,t)) already contains ℏ and a wavefunction Ψ, making it structurally reminiscent of the time-dependent Schrödinger equation.
 In our "abstract world," this represents the "quantum mechanical" part of the abstract energy, describing the abstract "wave-like" behavior of whatever abstract entity is being described.
 	• "Abstract Fusion": The equation then simply subtracts these two abstract contributions to give a total "abstract energy."
-In this "shits and giggles" scenario, the equation itself is the "unified theory" of these abstract principles.
+The equation itself is the "unified theory" of these abstract principles.
 Does it avoid the unmanageable infinities?
 Yes, in this abstract, non-physical context, it inherently avoids the specific "unmanageable infinities" that plague real quantum gravity.
 Here's why: